LdyL/epython/README.md

     Pass -d 16 argument to use the single Parallella board (master node)

-  Notice that Garbege collector has been disabled.
+  Notice that Garbage Collector has been disabled.